Irene of Athens

-She was influential in government policies during her husband's reign.
-His untimely death caused the throne to actually fall to her, leaving her solely in charge.
-As Irene's son Constantine reached maturity, he began to move out from under the influence of his mother.
-In the early 790s, several revolts tried to proclaim him as sole ruler.
-One of these revolts succeeded, but in 792, Irene was re-established in all imperial powers as co-emperor with Constantine.
-In 797, Irene organized a conspiracy in which her supporters gouged out her son's eyes, maiming him severely.
-He was imprisoned and probably died shortly afterwards.
+After the death of her husband, Irene secured the throne for her family, setting herself in charge.
+During her regency with Constantine VI, she became very influential in government policies, largely overshadowing her son.
+As Constantine VI reached maturity, he began to move out from under the influence of his mother.
+In the early 790s, several revolts attempted to proclaim him as sole ruler.
+One of these revolts succeeded, but in 792 Irene was re-established in all imperial powers as "co-emperor" with Constantine VI.
+In 797, Irene organized a conspiracy in which her supporters gouged out her son's eyes.
+Constantine was imprisoned and probably died shortly afterwards.
 With him out of the way, Irene proclaimed herself sole ruler.
-Pope Leo III—already seeking to break links with the Byzantine East—used Irene's alleged unprecedented status as a female ruler of the Roman Empire to proclaim Charlemagne as Emperor of the Romans on Christmas Day of 800 under the pretext that a woman could not rule and so the throne of the Roman Empire was actually vacant.
+Pope Leo III—already seeking to break links with the Byzantine East—used Irene's alleged unprecedented status as a female ruler of the Roman Empire to proclaim Charlemagne as Emperor of the Romans on Christmas Day of 800 under the pretext that a woman could not rule solely and thus the Roman throne was actually vacant.
 A revolt in 802 overthrew Irene and exiled her to the island of Lesbos, supplanting her on the throne with Nikephoros I. Irene died in exile less than a year later.

 Early life

 Irene was born in Athens sometime between 750 and 756.
 She was a member of the noble Greek Sarantapechos family, which had significant political influence in central mainland Greece.
 Although she was an orphan, her uncle or cousin Constantine Sarantapechos was a patrician and possibly also a strategos ("military general") of the theme of Hellas at the end of the eighth century.
-Constantine Sarantapechos's son Theophylact was a spatharios and is mentioned as having been involved in suppressing a revolt in 799.
+Constantine Sarantapechos' son, Theophylact, was a spatharios and is mentioned as having been involved in suppressing a revolt in 799.
+According to Theophanes the Confessor, Irene was related to Theophano of Athens who would become empress consort after her marriage to the Byzantine emperor Staurakios.
+Another unnamed female relative of Irene was later married to the Bulgar ruler Telerig in 776.